tapuaharel/matrix-homeserver-project/UBUNTU.md

 - **Access the System:**
   Log in using SSH or directly on the Raspberry Pi:
-    - Username: username
+    - Username: "yourusername"
-    - Password: password
+    - Password: "yourpassword"
   Change the password on first login.

 - **Update the System:**